-☐ Using a caliper or similarly accurate measurement method (i.e., able to take accurate measurements within 0.04mm [0.0015"]), measure the distance from the shoulder of the outer face of the bearing cup to the ring gear mounting face (shown as 'A' in Figure 4.) and record this measurement as 'A'.
+☐ Using a caliper or similarly accurate measurement method (i.e., able to take accurate measurements within 0.04mm [0.0015"]), measure the distance from the shoulder of the outer face of the bearing cup to the ring gear mounting face and record this measurement as 'A'.
+(Figure 11.)

-Be sure to measure using the bearing cup that originally came off of the right-hand side.
+Be sure to measure using the bearing cup that originally came off of the RHS.